Working Capital Turnover

 Working Capital

-Net sales is a function of the income statement; whereas working capital is a function of the balance sheet.
+Net sales are a function of the income statement, whereas working capital is a function of the balance sheet.
 Working capital uses both current assets and current liabilities.
 Gross working capital (current assets) less current liabilities is net working capital.

 Working Capital Turnover – Formula Analysis